 Most car accident cases are based on negligence.
-When a person gets behind the wheel of a motor vehicle, they assume a duty of care towards other people around them to drive in a reasonable manner and avoid causing harm to others.
-When a car driver’s conduct poses an unreasonable risk of harm to others, he or she may be found negligent.
-Chapter 768 of the Florida Statute requires injured persons to prove certain elements in order to establish negligence.
-Specifically, you must establish four elements in order to prove that the other driver was negligent and caused the accident:
+When a person gets behind the wheel of a motor vehicle, they assume a duty of care towards other people around them to drive reasonably and avoid causing harm to others.
+When a car driver’s conduct poses an unreasonable risk of harm to others, they may be found negligent.
+Chapter 768 of the Florida Statute requires injured persons to prove certain elements to establish negligence.
+Specifically, you must establish four elements to prove that the other driver was negligent and caused the accident:

 - Duty of care: The other motorist owed you a duty of care.
-This one is pretty straightforward when it comes to determining liability in car accident cases because anyone who gets behind the wheel of a motor vehicle assumes the responsibility to avoid causing harm to other people.
+This one is pretty straightforward when determining liability in car accident cases because anyone who gets behind the wheel of a motor vehicle assumes the responsibility to avoid causing harm to other people.

 - Breach of duty: The at-fault party breached the duty of care.
-If the other driver violated a traffic law or engaged in any negligent conduct, you can establish that the motorist breached their duty of care.
+If the other driver violated a traffic law or engaged in negligent conduct, you can establish that the motorist breached their duty of care.

 - Causation: The other driver’s negligence caused your car crash.
 You must establish the link between the motorist’s breach of duty and your injury.

-- Damages: Your injury, which was caused by the negligent driver’s conduct, resulted in damages and losses.
+- Damages: Your injury, caused by the negligent driver’s conduct, resulted in damages and losses.

 Why do you need a West Palm Beach car accident lawyer?